THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 Members of the SSASPB must have sufficient seniority and authority within their organisations to be able to make decisions on their behalf and to cascade information and consult on Board proposals.
 It is envisaged that Board members will hold the Safeguarding responsibility for their organisation.
 Members will be asked to identify a deputy to attend the Board for them in exceptional circumstances.

 Board meetings will be attended by Officers to the Board.
-These will be the SSASP Board Manager and Safeguarding Leads from Statutory Partners which are the CCGs, Local Authorities and Staffordshire Police.
+These will be the SSASP Board Business Manager and Safeguarding Leads from Statutory Partners which are the Integrated Care Board, Local Authorities and Staffordshire Police.
 Officers to the Board are to act in an advisory capacity and will not have voting rights at the Board meetings unless this function has been specifically delegated to them.

 Wherever possible the Chair will seek to establish a consensus on any decisions made.
 If this is not possible a vote will be taken and, if tied, the Chair (or Deputy Chair) will have the casting vote.
 On the rare occasion where a vote is required only members of the Board (or their Deputies with delegated authority) will be eligible to vote.
 Where organisations are represented by more than one member, the most senior representative present will have the casting vote.

-If an SSASPB member fails to attend two consecutive meetings without sending apologies, then the Chair, on behalf of the Board, may write to that member seeking an explanation.
+Attendance at the Board meetings will be reviewed annually in April/ May.
+If there are significant gaps in attendance at the meetings by a partner then the Chair, on behalf of the Board, may write to that member seeking an explanation.
 If non-attendance continues, the Chair will follow up with the chief officer of the agency.
 (This also applies to sub-group membership).
-Records of attendance at Board meetings will be collated annually for the SSASPB Annual Report.

 As part of its coordination, challenge and seeking assurance role the SSASPB will work closely with other safeguarding partnerships and align its work where possible.
 Examples of other partnerships are:-